TFAS is pleased to welcome 20 talented young leaders to the third annual cohort of TFAS Leadership Scholars.

 Internship: The Syrian American Medical Society

-Noelle is a recent graduate of New York University, having just completed a bachelor of arts in anthropology and a minor in global public health.
-During her undergraduate experience, Noelle completed two study abroad experiences: NYU’s Summer in Paris, as well as a semester abroad during the fall of her senior year at NYU Accra, and believes that these experiences highly influenced her decision to ultimately pursue international affairs, public health policy, foreign service work, and diplomacy.
-Noelle has successfully completed two internships, working closely with the pastoral staff at C3 NYC, her church home in New York, as well as the University of Ghana Hospital’s Diet Therapy Unit in Accra.
+Noelle Boyd is a recent graduate of New York University, having just completed a Bachelor of Arts in anthropology and a minor in global public health.
+During her undergraduate experience, Noelle completed two study abroad experiences: NYU’s Summer in Paris, as well as a semester abroad during the fall of her senior year at NYU Accra.
+She believes that these experiences highly influenced her decision to ultimately pursue international affairs, public health policy, foreign service work and diplomacy.
+Noelle has completed two internships, working closely with the pastoral staff at C3 NYC, her church home in New York, as well as the University of Ghana Hospital’s Diet Therapy Unit in Accra.
 She has been involved in a number of organizations including the African Students Union, Academic Achievement Program, Organization of Black Women, SPARK Emerging Leaders program, and the NYU Israel Experience.
-She is also active in Christian fellowships including: Cru, CIFC (the Christian Interfellowship Council), and Rooted – a group that she co-founded with her peers in order to better accommodate Black voices in the campus Christian space.
+She is also active in Christian fellowships including Cru, CIFC (the Christian Interfellowship Council), and Rooted – a group that she co-founded with her peers in order to better accommodate Black voices in the campus Christian space.

 Internship: Energy Innovation Reform Project

-Joshua just graduated from Emory University, with degrees in international studies & environmental sciences.
+Joshua Fischbach just graduated from Emory University, with degrees in international studies and environmental sciences.
 He is passionate about the intersection of these two fields manifested in environmental action to promote sustainable development and peace.
 Recently, Joshua interned with ‘innovation: Africa’ which was just granted special consultative status to the United Nation’s ECOSOC.
-There, he worked on utilizing solar technologies to help pump water and power schools/hospitals in remote African villages.
-He has also previously held a two-year editing role for ‘The Organization for World Peace’ where he wrote and summarized key international news reports for the Research and Reporting Division.
+There, he worked on utilizing solar technologies to help pump water and power schools and hospitals in remote African villages.
+He held a two-year editing role for ‘The Organization for World Peace’ where he wrote and summarized key international news reports for the Research and Reporting Division.
 Last year, Joshua completed an international exchange at the Pontifícia Universidade Católica do Rio de Janeiro in Brazil.
 On campus, Joshua was the captain of the club soccer team, president of the cultural group ‘Emory Students for Israel’, and a member of the Pi Sigma Alpha national political science honor society.

 Internship: The Market Project